Each year according to the International

 and consumables used in their yard rarely reach their full weld quality and productivity

 potential.
 The soution to this is in the training programs provided.
-Yard management have to be aware that the MIG and flux cored welder training programs provided for weld personnel are obviously not effective, therefore training changes are required and training focus is necessary on teaching all weld personnel best weld practices and weld process controls
+Yard management have to be aware that for decades too many MIG and flux cored welder training programs provided have obviously not been effective, therefore training program changes are required and training focus is necessary on teaching all weld personnel best weld practices and weld process controls.

 (SMAW) weldesr with 20 years experience typically only brings incorrect techniques and